maxcell/prince.dev/content/django-models/index.md

 ## Creating Data inside of Our Database

-For now, we're going to create data within the Terminal that way we can understand what is happening within our application code.
+For now, we're going to create data within the Terminal that way we can better understand what is happening within our application code.
 We can access our database through a command in our Terminal: `python manage.py shell`.
 This will create an interactive Python shell where we can talk to our database.

 ```bash
 # In your terminal